Parsa-Rajabi/CIS145/docs/labs.md

       4. Current Date/Time (this must match your system's date/time)

 > [!WARNING]
 > Screenshot submissions without a note that includes the information above will receive a 50% mark deduction.
-Failure to submit a screenshot to Blackboard will result in a mark of zero.
+Failure to submit a screenshot to D2L Brightspace will result in a mark of zero.
 No exceptions.
 Phone pictures will NOT be accepted and will result in a mark of zero.

 ### Example Screenshot